-Even now, I do not organize my sermon in advance.
+Even now, I do not organize my sermons in advance.
 I am concerned that doing so might allow my own private objectives to enter into the content.
 With such preparation I may be able to show off how much knowledge I have stored in my head but not pour out my earnest and passionate heart.
-During this time, before I appeared in public, I always offered my dedication by spending at least ten hours of prayer.
+Before I appear in public, I always offer my dedication by spending at least ten hours in prayer.
 This is the way I set my roots down deeply.
-Even if the leaves on a mighty tree are a little bug-eaten, the tree remains healthy if its roots are deep.
+On a mighty tree, even if the leaves are a little bug-eaten, the tree remains healthy if its roots are deep roots.
 My words may be a little awkward at times, but everything will be all right so long as a sincere heart is there.